SharinaS/Cloud-Engineering-Fundamentals/databases.md

 * Your DB is overloaded.
 You can add a read replica, and then point your reads to your read replicas.
 And, you can use elasticache!

-## Two caching engines supported by ElastiCache
+## Two caching engines offered by ElastiCache

+1. Memcached
+2. Redis

-* These are:
+These are:
 * open-source
 * in-memory

-1. Memcached
-2. Redis
+* fully managed

 ### Memcached ("mem-cache-d")